 Excessive moisture inside the house causes the interior window condensation which often occurs during the winter season due to the condensation of warm air inside the house on the cold windows.
 On the other hand, exterior window condensation occurs simply when the window is colder than the dew point.
 Saturation of desiccant inside the widow or broken seals between the panes results in the condensation between the window panes.

 Whether its interior condensation or the exterior, Its definitely not any fun to have a peer through hazy windows and you just want to get rid of it as it can possibly damage your house as well.
-Fortunately, there are various steps that you can take to stop condensation on windows during winter.
+Fortunately, there are various steps that can satisfy all your queries for how to stop condensation on windows in winters.

 The most common type of condensation is the one that occurs on the inside your windows I.e interior condensation.
-There are various things you can do to stop condensation on windows:-
+There are various things you can do to stop condensation on windows in Winter:-

 1. Turn Off The Humidifier